Bedtime Calculator

 What time should I go to bed?

 The best bedtime is 7.5 hours before your wake-up time (5 complete 90-minute sleep cycles) plus however long it takes you to fall asleep.
-For a 7 AM wake-up with a 15-minute sleep onset: go to bed at 11:15 PM.
-Use the calculator above for any wake time.
+For a 7 AM wake-up with a 15-minute sleep onset: go to bed at 11:15 PM for 5 cycles (7.5 hrs) or 9:45 PM for 6 cycles (9 hrs).
+Use the calculator above to get your exact times.

 What time should I go to sleep to wake up feeling rested?

-Go to bed so that your alarm falls at the end of a 90-minute sleep cycle.
-Five cycles (7.5 hours of actual sleep + 15 min onset) is optimal for most adults.
-For a 6:30 AM alarm: 11:00 PM is ideal (5 cycles).
-The calculator computes this for any wake time.
+To wake up feeling rested, go to bed so that your alarm falls at the end of a 90-minute sleep cycle.
+Five cycles (7.5 hours of actual sleep) is optimal for most adults.
+Add 15 minutes for sleep onset.
+So if you wake at 6:30 AM, go to bed at 11:00 PM (5 cycles) or 9:30 PM (6 cycles).

 What time should I go to bed if I wake up at 6 AM?